engrhamzaaliimran/NodeMCU_AWSIoTCore/README.md

 It will start uploading certificates to NodeMCU.
 This may take up to 2 Minutes.
 ## NodeMCU AWS Subsciption Code
-The file containing the code is named as "NodeMCU_subs_shadow.ino.ino".
+The file containing the code is named as "NodeMCU_subs_shadow.ino".
 You need to make a few changes in it according to your setup.
 Following are the changes needed

 - const char* AWS_endpoint = "XXXXXXX.amazonaws.com"; Update it to your own address here
 - client.subscribe("$aws/things/RPI3/shadow/update"); Update it to your own custom topic